-- 1. Review and refine primary work (user) roles and profile each role in a table to include personal characteristics, and abilities. - 2.
-Review and refine the work flow diagram.
-Show interconnections among components of the work domain.
-Show work flow, information flow, and all communications among the components. - 3.
-Make a social model diagram.
+- 1. Review and refine work roles and the work flow model as appropriate. - 2.
+Create a social model diagram.
 Identify active entities and represent as nodes.
-Show norms of behavior, concerns of individuals in specific work roles, influences, feelings, and environmental factors. - 4.
-For each primary role perform HTA for relevant and significant tasks.
-You should model at a minimum five tasks in total.
+Show norms of behavior, concerns of individuals in specific work roles, influences, feelings, and environmental factors.
+Write a short overview introduction. - 3.
+Write task based usage scenarios for five non trivial tasks supported by the system.
+Describe key usage situations happening over time for specific people with work goals. - 4.
+For the relevant work role perform hierarchical tasks analysis(HTA) modeling for five tasks traceable to the usage scenarios.
 Document in the requirements template each HTA using the descriptive format (the graphical format is not required). - 5.
-Write usage scenarios, as task interaction models, for five features supported by the system.
-Describe key usage situations happening over time for specific people with work goals. - 6.
 Team status report.